 GDPR – Have you got it right so far?

-As we enter 2018 the GDPR deadline will be just five months away.
+As we leave March 2018 the GDPR deadline will be just two months away.
 This session, delivered by Capital Law, will focus on the practicalities and challenges of implementing GDPR and will offer you an informative review point to ensure you are on the right track.
 The interactive session will help you answer a number of questions:

 - Have you interpreted the legislation and requirements correctly?